zabacad/aws-sg-visualizer/README.md

 ## Shortcomings

-- A single VPC is assumed.
-- A single AWS account is assumed.
-No VPC peering.
+- Rules pointing outside the AWS account are ignored.
-- Security groups with the tag `created_by` set to `puppet` are colored blue and grouped in a separate `managed` subgraph.
-The tag value not case sensitive.
-- Only ingress rules are considered.
+- Egress rules are ignored.
 - The final diagram is at the mercy of the whims of Graphviz.
 More complex diagrams and small changes in Graphviz version are likely to mess things up.